Mithgol/simteconf/README.md

    * A comment (such as `# comment` or `// comment`) is also treated as a named line of the configuration file (with `#` or `//` in the line's name).
 You may pass `skipNames: ['#', '//']` to prevent simteconf from remembering comments.
    * However, a named line which is never used later (in the parent program that called the simteconf module) also becomes ignored.
 (If its name is unknown, any named line's behaviour is the same.)
 By passing `skipNames` array you merely reduce the memory footprint of simteconf.
    * It is not (currently) possible to pass an exhaustive list of known names to simteconf and to trade forward compatibility for error reporting.

+* `prefixGroups` — if contains an array of strings, these strings are treated as the names of configuration groups that precede options belonging to a group.

 The constructor returns an object with the following methods: